syncfusion-content/windowsforms-docs/WindowsForms/SfComboBox/GettingStarted.md

 * Append: Appends first suggestion to the text.

-* SuggesAppend: Both of these.
+* SuggestAppend: Both of these.

 Auto complete can be set by using the `AutoCompleteMode` property.